 Union Carbide Corporation.
-Peter is and has been lead trial counsel for some of the company’s biggest cases.
+Peter has been lead trial counsel for some of the company’s biggest cases.

 Peter was lead trial and appellate counsel for Union Carbide in Hamilton Materials v.
 Union Carbide, where the 9th Circuit affirmed the district court’s summary judgment dismissal of Hamilton’s commercial fraud lawsuit, seeking from Union Carbide in excess of $100 million in compensatory damages, as well as punitive damages.

 Peter was lead trial counsel in the highly publicized 2004 landmark trial in Texas State Court, Brazoria County, where Kelly-Moore Paint Company sued Union Carbide for $1.4 billion in compensatory damages and $4.2 billion in punitive damages, alleging fraud when Union Carbide sold raw asbestos to Kelly-Moore for use in its asbestos containing products.
 After a six-week trial, the jury deliberated for less than three hours and ruled 11 to 1 in Union Carbide’s favor, finding no fraud.
 The Kelly-Moore case was covered extensively by The American Lawyer and named one of the “Top Defense Wins of 2004” by the National Law Journal.
 In 2006, Chambers emphasized how Peter was “praised for his awareness, and utilization in court, of new technologies; one of his fortes is state-of-the-art graphics” when presenting to the jury.
 In the 2007 edition, Chambers highlighted that “Peter Bicks’ victory over star plaintiff lawyer Mark Lanier in the landmark multibillion-dollar case filed against Union Carbide is still sending shock waves through the industry and taking on ‘something approaching legendary status.’”